botblock/discord-botlist-best-practices/README.md

 5. have bot listing requirements (such as no NSFW outside NSFW channels, respect rate-limits, don't respond to other bots, etc.)
 6. blur NSFW profile pictures.
 7. have a ToS and Privacy page.
-8. credit the original bot list as stated in their readme, and follow their license respectively, if you have used other's open sourced lists instead of making your own from scratch.
-If you have edited/modified other's copied list, you still need to give proper credits to the original author.

 ---